inner-clarity/InnerSight/docs/en/mental_health_statement_english.md

 - Strengthen bonds of brotherhood and love
 - Make necessary adaptations according to individual circumstances
 - Create safe spaces where all can heal and grow
-- Foster understanding, inclusion for children and the rising generation
+- Foster understanding, inclusion and teach these values to children and the rising generation
 - Seek those who may have been affected by not knowing these things
 - Accept that conditions like Tourette Syndrome require understanding, not correction